Kurocado-Studio/design-system/Writerside/topics/Mapping.md

 ### Component Usage Example

-A React button component then uses Tailwind classes referencing these theme extensions:
+A React button component then uses Tailwind classes referencing these setup extensions:

 ```tsx
 import React from 'react';